 The MVP pattern is further divided into three different layers, which are: Model, Presenter, and View.

-The first layer is the Model that contains the data, we can say that the model is the only gateway to the business logic as they simply store the data.
+The first layer is the Model that contains the data; we can say that the model is the only gateway to the business logic as they merely store the data.
 These models are treated as objects because they also consist of properties including details like Name, Type, Date and many more.

 The model layer stores the JavaBeans data from several sources like the cache, android file system, database, etc.

 The second layer is that of the Presenter, which is also known as the middle-man between the two other layers.
 So, the part coupling between the Model layer and the View layer is the Presenter layer.
 The responsibility of the presenter layer is to pass the data from one layer to another by analyzing it and providing interaction between the layers.

 The third and the last layer is the View layer whose responsibility is to provide the visual display of the mobile apps in sync with the data and information that is provided as input by the user.
 The critical function of the view layer is first to detect the input, if any and then proceed with visualization based on actions like swipe, tap, touch, etc.

 The view layer is to take care of the UI component which further controls the viewing properties and is responsible for displaying the data on the screen.

 The MVVM allows the android app developers to use the concept of Data Binding with a reduced code that also provides a significant advantage in data connection.

 The model layer of MVVM is similar to the model layer of the MVP architecture as this layer also consists of data which acts as a gateway to the business logic.
 The model is also known to comprise data along with the tools of data processing.
 Some even refer to this layer as the brain of the application.